AvraamMavridis/Algorithms-Data-Structures-in-Typescript/README.md

 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise35.md">35.
 Implement a Stack using two Queues..</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise36.md">36.
 Fibonacci recursive, recursive with memoization, and iterative..</a>
 - <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise37.md">37.
 Two Stacks with one array</a>
+- <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exercises/exercise38.md">38.
+Stack using a single linked list</a>

 <a href="https://github.com/AvraamMavridis/FE-questions-answers/blob/master/exerciseUtils.md">Various Utils helpful to generate test data</a>